15 Questions You Should Ask about Neonatal Intensive Care Units

 - As part of Iowa's only comprehensive children's hospital, our NICU has immediate access to the expertise of every possible pediatric specialist 24 hours a day.

 5. Does the hospital have a high-risk OB team?

 Our neonatologists work closely with obstetricians in offering prenatal consultation and attend all high-risk deliveries.
 UI Hospitals and Clinics is home to eight maternal fetal medicine physicians who specialize in the care and management of high-risk pregnancies.

-- Moms who deliver their babies at UI Hospitals and Clinics have peace of mind knowing that NICU care is literally across the hall.
-No matter what, families stay together under one roof and never need to be transferred to another hospital for more advanced care.
+- Moms who deliver their babies at UI Hospitals and Clinics have peace of mind knowing that NICU care is right there where they need it.
+No matter what, families stay together and never need to be transferred to another hospital for more advanced care.

-- 65% of babies cared for in our NICU were delivered here, while 35% are transferred from other hospitals in Iowa and nearby states.
+- 65 percent of babies cared for in our NICU were delivered here, while 35 percent are transferred from other hospitals in Iowa and nearby states.

 6. Do all NICUs have the same capabilities?

 All NICUs care for babies who need special help, but different NICUs offer different levels of care.
 The first hour of life for a very low birth weight baby is often called "the golden hour," because it's so important to a premature baby's future.
 The level of care that a baby receives in the first hour of life will determine how that baby does for the rest of its life.
 There are many studies that show that babies born at the highest level center have a much better outcome.
 If you're going to have a premature baby, you want to have that baby at the highest level center available.
 UI Stead Family Children’s Hospital is home to a Level IV NICU–the highest designation possible, according to standards specified by the American Academy of Pediatrics.

 7. Are the appropriate programs in place to eliminate unnecessary tests?